 ** Mr. Rochester states in the book that he couldn't divorce her precisely because she ''was'' insane.

-** I thought the implication was that his wife's family was richer and more influential than he was, but it's been a long time since HS english.
+** The implication might have been that his wife's family was richer and more influential than he was.

 * Why didn't Jane go to Lowood or the Reeds' after her marriage failed?
 Both places would have let her stay long enough to advertise for a new job.